DataDog/hiring-engineers/answers.md

-Your answers to the questions go here.
+My answers to the questions go here.
 ## Table of Contents
 * [Setting Up the Environment](#setting-up-the-environment)
 * [Collecting Metrics](#collecting-metrics)